DinosaurTheory Introduction and Evidence Summary

 10. Many Aspects of Our Solar System Are Still Unexplained

-Far from being a solved puzzle, our solar system still holds major unanswered questions:
+Far from being a completely solved puzzle, our solar system still presents a number of open questions:

 Solar System